Gentoo Linux: Features

-Gentoo appeals to Linux users who want full control of the software that is installed and running on their computer.
-People who are prepared to invest the time required to configure and tune a Gentoo system can build very efficient desktops and servers.
-Gentoo encourages users to build a Linux kernel tailored to their particular hardware.
-It allows very fine control of which services are installed and running, including the option to choose between systemd or OpenRC as the default init system.
-Memory usage can also be reduced compared to other distributions by omitting unnecessary kernel features and services.
+Gentoo is aimed at Linux users who prefer a high degree of control over the software installed and running on their computer.
+Gentoo supports building a Linux kernel tailored to specific hardware.
+It provides detailed control over which services are installed and running, including the option to choose between systemd or OpenRC as the default init system, among other possibilities.
+Memory usage may also be reduced compared to some other distributions by omitting unnecessary kernel features and services.

 Gentoo's package repositories provide a large collection of software.
 Each package contains details of any dependencies, so only the minimum set of packages need to be installed.
 Optional features of individual packages, such as whether they require LDAP or Qt support, can be selected by the user and any resulting package requirements are automatically included in the set of dependencies.

 Gentoo itself does not have a default look and feel, hence installed packages usually appear as their authors intended.